-The 2019 MLB regular season is in the home stretch with just a few days of games remaining.
+The 2019 MLB regular season is in the home stretch with just a few days remaining to reach the end game.
 This means our focus can be dedicated to a select number of relevant teams and ignore the rest of this season’s non-postseason squads.

-The 2019 Major League Baseball postseason is nearing fast, but the exact details of where, when and who of the Wild-Card games is still up in the air with just four days left to play.
+The 2019 MLB postseason is nearing the end game fast, but the exact details of where, when and who of the Wild-Card games is still up in the air with just four days left to play.
 The National League Wild Card game will get things started on Tuesday with the Nationals a lock to participate but their opponent and field of play are still unclear as of this writing.

 The Nationals, along with the Houston Astros, Minnesota Twins, New York Yankees, Atlanta Braves, Los Angeles Dodgers, St. Louis Cardinals and Milwaukee Brewers have at the very least, ensured they play a 153rd game this year.